Namespace Terminal.Gui.Drivers

 Fake console output for testing that captures what would be written to the console.

-Processes the queued input buffer contents - which must be of Type
+Processes the queued input queue contents - which must be of Type

-T. Is responsible for ProcessQueue() and translating into common Terminal.Gui events and data models.
+TInputRecord.
+Is responsible for ProcessQueue() and translating into common Terminal.Gui events and data models.
+Runs on the main loop thread.

 - NetComponentFactory